Cedar Fair: Fast Lane

 Fast Lane is an expedited queue system in use at parks formerly associated with Cedar Fair.
 It was first announced for Kings Island on July 18, 2011.
 The park served as the testing park for the system.
-For an increased cost, visitors get a wrist band which gives them the ability to wait in a shorter queue for most attractions.
+For an increased cost, visitors get a wristband that gives them the ability to wait in a shorter queue for most attractions.
 Originally, it could only be used from noon to 7:00 PM, but it was soon expanded to be available all day.
 Fast Lane would be rolled out to all Cedar Fair parks for the 2012 season.
 There is also Fright Lane, which is Fast Lane for the haunted attractions during the Halloween events.
 For the 2016 season, Cedar Fair began testing all season Fast Lane at Valleyfair and Dorney Park.
-By the 2019 season, all parks offered all season Fast Lane.
+By the 2019 season, all parks offered an all-season Fast Lane.